 Dante Alighieri was one of the illustrious citizens baptised here, as he tells us in his Divine Comedy – (he calls the baptistry ‘mio bel San Giovanni’ in the XIX canto of his “Inferno”).
 A marble baptismal basin was, in medieval times, at the centre of the floor, but was later removed.
 The baptism was originally in a marble basin where the faithful was partially immersed.
 In the first centuries of Christianity, people who hadn’t been baptised were not admitted inside churches.

-Visitors Info: with a joint ticket (18 Euros) you can visit the whole Florence Cathedral Complex – Baptiistry, Giotto’s bell bell tower. the Crypt of the Cathedral (entrance to the Cathedral is free), Brunelleschi’s Dome, Opera del Duomo Museum.
+Visitors Info: with a joint ticket (30 Euros) you can visit the whole Florence Cathedral Complex – Baptistry, Giotto’s bell tower, the Crypt of the Cathedral (entrance to the Cathedral is free), Brunelleschi’s Dome, Opera del Duomo Museum.
 The ticket is valid 48 hours after first use.
 Booking: Opera del Duomo official site.